402 Chloë

 This asteroid spans a girth of approximately 54 km.
-It is classified as a K-type asteroid and is a Barbarian.
+It is classified as a K-type asteroid and is a Barbarian, which means it belongs to a class of asteroids of which 234 Barbara is the prototype.
 Analysis of the asteroid light curve, based on photometric data collected during 2009, show a rotation period of 10.664±0.001 hours with a brightness variation of 0.30±0.01 in magnitude.